 Most claims are generalizations from one or more particular examples.
 The extent of generalization permissible is a matter which the examiner must judge in each particular case in the light of the relevant prior art.
 An appropriate claim is one which is not so broad that it goes beyond the invention nor yet so narrow as to deprive the applicant of a just reward for the disclosure of the invention.
-Obvious modifications and uses of and equivalents to that which the applicant has described should not be questioned.
+Obvious modifications and uses of equivalents to that which the applicant has described should not be questioned.
 In particular, if it is reasonable to predict that all the variants covered by the claims have the properties or uses the applicant ascribes to them in the description, it is proper for the applicant to draft the claims accordingly.

 A claim in generic form, that is, relating to a whole class, for example, of materials or machines, may be acceptable even if of broad scope, if there is fair support in the description and there is no reason to suppose that the invention cannot be carried out through the whole of the field claimed.
 Where the information given appears insufficient to enable a person skilled in the art to extend the teaching of the description to parts of the field claimed but not explicitly described by using routine methods of experimentation or analysis, the examiner should invite the applicant to establish, by suitable response, that the invention can in fact be readily applied on the basis of the information given over the whole field claimed or, failing this, to restrict the claim to accord with the description.
-An example of this might be a claim to a specified method of treating “synthetic resin moulding” to obtain certain changes in physical characteristics.
+An example of this might be a claim to a specified method of treating “synthetic resin molding” to obtain certain changes in physical characteristics.
 If all of the examples described related to thermoplastic resins, and the method was such as to appear inappropriate to thermosetting resins, then limitation of the claims to thermoplastic resins might be necessary to comply with the sufficiency requirement.

 Relationship of Claims to Disclosure